SergeyKisa228/Embedded_C/README.md

 I developed projects for ATmega16A in Atmel Studio, and for STM32F10C8T6(Blue Pill) in STM32CUBEIDE.

 ## Each project can be viewed in detail separately.
-The description file is located in the project folder
+The description file is located in the project folder.